jamesheald/COIN/README.md

 ### Storing variables

 The store property can be used to request to store specific variables.
-To make a request, add the name of the variable as a string.
+To make a request, add the name of the variable to the store property as a string.
 For example, to request to store the Kalman gains and responsibilities set
 ```
 obj.store = {'k','cPost'};
 ```
 The store property must be set *before* running the model.
 Storing these variables would allow the Kalman gain of the context with the highest responsibility on each trial to be computed, for example.

-For Variable names a full list of the names of variables that can be stored.
+See [Variable names](#variable-names) for a full list of the names of variables that can be stored.

 ### Model fitting